Criminal Defense Attorney in Washington, MO

 • Class E Felony – a maximum of four years in prison

-Ultimately, the outcome of your felony criminal case depends on a number of variables.
-If you receive a felony conviction, the precise terms of your punishment will be decided by the judge.
-They will weigh factors such as the specific circumstances of the crime, your criminal history and other details.
+In the end, the outcome of your felony criminal case is influenced by a number of variables.
+If you are convicted of a felony, the exact punishment you are sentenced to is up to the judge.
+They will weigh factors including the specific circumstances of the crime, your criminal history and other details.

-There are some special crimes for which the class and subsequent punishment are enhanced, so what is typically classified as a Class D felony in Missouri can be raised to a Class C, etc. The enhancement is applied for some defendants with prior convictions or in certain crimes that are considered dangerous or crimes based on a victim’s race, sexual orientation, religion, national origin, sex or disability.
-On the other hand, with a competent and dedicated criminal defense attorney in Washington representing you, what was originally a Class B felony could be reduced to a lesser class felony, a felony charge could be minimized to a misdemeanor or your criminal defense attorney could argue to get you a lesser punishment.
+There are some special crimes for which the class and subsequent punishment are enhanced, so what is typically considered a Class D felony in Missouri can be raised to a Class C, etc. This can happen for some defendants with prior convictions or in certain crimes that are considered dangerous or crimes based on a victim’s race, sexual orientation, religion, national origin, sex or disability.
+On the other hand, with a competent and dedicated criminal defense attorney in Washington representing you, your original Class B charge could be reduced to a lesser felony, a felony could be dropped down to a misdemeanor or your criminal defense attorney could argue to obtain a less severe.

-In some cases with the right circumstances and the skill of an experienced defense attorney, you can have the charges dropped entirely.
-If you have a strong case demonstrating your innocence but the prosecutor refuses to drop the charges, your criminal defense lawyer with Combs Law Group will present your case meticulously to your peers in a jury trial, leaving the jury members to then decide whether or not to find you guilty.
-Contact Combs Law Group to discuss your case and potential options with our Washington, MO criminal defense attorneys.
+You may also be able to avoid a criminal conviction altogether, if you have the right circumstances and a diligent and skillful criminal defense attorney.
+If you have a strong case but the prosecutor is not willing to drop the charges, your criminal defense lawyer with Combs Waterkotte will present your case meticulously to your peers in a jury trial, leaving the jury members to then determine whether or not you are guilty.
+Contact our Washington, MO felony defense attorneys today to discuss your case and your options and receive quality counsel and representation.

 Misdemeanor Charges in Missouri

-Like with felonies, misdemeanors in Missouri are categorized based on severity.
-Unlike prison time and possible parole that comes with a felony, the maximum punishment allowed for a misdemeanor is a year in jail, and in many cases no jail time is required, but rather the payment of a fine.
+Like with felonies, misdemeanors in Missouri are categorized into groups based on severity.
+Rather than time in state prison and possible parole supervision, the maximum punishment allowed for a misdemeanor is a year in jail, and in many cases no jail time is required, but rather the payment of a fine.

 • Class A Misdemeanor – up to one year in jail; a fine of up to $2,000